-- Attend thesis/dissertation submission workshop or watch workshop video; - File I) revised plan of study (if needed), and 2) Graduation Clearance Form to Graduate College; - File diploma application with Registrar's Office; - Ph.D. students only Admission to Doctoral Candidacy form due in Graduate College to be eligible for graduation in following; - Results of Thesis/Dissertation Defense forms due in Graduate College (thesis plan/Ph.D. only); - Online submission of dissertation or thesis and signed committee approval page.
+- Attend thesis/dissertation submission workshop or watch workshop video; - File 1) revised plan of study (if needed), and 2) Graduation Clearance Form to Graduate College; - File diploma application with Registrar's Office; - Ph.D. students only Admission to Doctoral Candidacy form due in Graduate College to be eligible for graduation in following; - Results of Thesis/Dissertation Defense forms due in Graduate College (thesis plan/Ph.D. only); - Online submission of dissertation or thesis and signed committee approval page.

-The specific dates and relevant procedures to which they relate are posted on the Graduate College website and in the University Catalog.
+The specific dates and relevant procedures to which they relate are posted on the Graduate College website (http://catalog.okstate.edu/graduate-college/) and in the University Catalog.
 Students should also contact the department for further departmental requirements.